You are here:

 Through basic research on the immune system, autoimmunity, genetics, and connective tissue diseases, researchers continue to learn more about Sjögren’s syndrome.
 The hope is that a better understanding of the disease and its causes will lead to better treatments and perhaps even prevention.

-Some of the areas of research into Sjögren’s syndrome include the following:
+Some research into Sjögren’s syndrome include the following:

 - Genetic studies.
 Recent research has discovered that the STAT4 gene variant associated with rheumatoid arthritis and lupus is also associated with Sjögren’s syndrome.
 This suggests that variants of this gene play a crucial role in autoimmunity.
 This discovery may lead to new treatment approaches that will ultimately be effective not only in Sjögren’s syndrome, but possibly in other autoimmune diseases as well.